WilliamFreedman/Py-n/README.md

 The link to our video is available here: https://youtu.be/nCTdXWVzS74

-To run a Pyn file, run
+To run a Pyn file, inside the src/parsing directory, run

 ```
 ./pyn_runner.sh <pyn_file_path>